dbmdz/berts/README.md

 model = AutoModel.from_pretrained("dbmdz/bert-base-german-europeana-uncased")
 ```

-# Turkish BERT: BERTurk and DistilBERTurk
+# Turkish BERT: BERTurk, DistilBERTurk and ELECTRA

-BERTurk is community-driven cased BERT model for Turkish.
+BERTurk are community-driven cased models for Turkish.

 Some datasets used for pretraining and evaluation are contributed from the
-awesome Turkish NLP community, as well as the decision for the model name: BERTurk.
+awesome Turkish NLP community, as well as the decision for the BERT model name: BERTurk.

 The final training corpus has a size of 35GB and 44,04,976,662 tokens.